 Market Days is set in historic downtown Cloverdale.
 The street is closed to car traffic for the open air market allowing easy access to explore the 150 vendors.
 There are food trucks, local artisans and family-friendly activities.
 Take time to discover the charming shops and restaurants in the area.
 Location: 176 St: between 56A Ave and 58 Ave

 Celebrate the Philippines.
-Enjoy live performances, dance, music, an ocean-inspired expressive arts with Filipino-Canadian artist Paulina Constancia, Tagalog and English storytelling and more.
 This event is held at the Surrey Museum.
+Enjoy live performances, dance, music, and ocean-inspired expressive arts with Filipino-Canadian artist Paulina Constancia, Tagalog and English storytelling, and more.

 Langley September Festivals and Events

 The Good Times Cruise In is one of Canada’s largest mixed car shows.
-The annual event started in 1997 and has grown in popularity ever since.
-The car show may display more than 1,200 vehicles, depending on registrations.
+The annual event began in 1997 and has continued to grow in popularity ever since.
+The car show may display more than 1,200 vehicles, depending on the number of registrations.
 In 2002, there were 1,532 cars registered.

 Location: Fraser Hwy from 264 to 272 St in Aldergrove